-But like all foot blisters, we can only do so much to reduce pressure - you still have to walk on your feet and wear shoes.
+But like all foot blisters, we can only do so much to reduce pressure - you still have to wear shoes and walk on your feet (unless you're a gymnast and can walk around on your hands :)).
 So there is always going to be high-ish contact pressure from your shoe all around your foot.
 In reducing pressure at the back of your heel, all you can do is make sure the area is padded (no doubt you've done all you can here) or wear shoes with no back in them (not a solution for golf).
 Oh, or of course you can change the anatomy at the back of the heel to take away that bony lump (surgery).
 But remember, people still get blisters at the back of their heel even without Haglunds, so it may not be a 100% solution.

 That takes us to friction.

 When we walk, our foot bones don't stay exactly still in the shoe.
 There will be a movement differential between the bones of the foot and the shoe itself.
 Shoes and socks are made of high friction materials in an attempt to keep the foot still - which is good because your foot needs traction in the shoe for the mechanical efficiencies of gait.
 So the shoe grips the sock, and the sock grips the skin to provide this necessary traction.
 But that doesn't stop the bones moving within the foot.
 And so this is where the movement differential occurs - we call it shear which is the stretching under the skin.